About Us

 Responding to Residents’ Concerns

-Volunteer ombudsmen are trained in resident’s rights, problem solving, communication, intervention, negotiation skills, and working with long-term care staff.
-They advocate for improving the quality of life for residents by listening to the concerns of residents and their loved ones and working with them and the long-term care staff to assist in resolving their unmet needs and concerns.
+Volunteer ombudsmen are trained in resident rights, problem-solving, communication, intervention, negotiation skills, and working with long-term care staff.
+They advocate for improving the quality of life for residents by listening to their concerns and working with them and the long-term care staff to resolve their unmet needs and concerns.

 Ombudsmen work to resolve residents’ concerns, to the best of their abilities and within the greatest extent of the law.
 All services are provided at no charge, and all complaints are confidential.